Visual Arts Scholarships

 The initial screening will be based on your scholarship application, Artist Statement responses, and a digital portfolio.

-Application requirements include a resume of your artistic or art historical background (including courses taken and involvement in arts organizations), other academic activities, and responses to the included Artist Statement questions.
-You are also asked to submit a digital portfolio for studio art and graphic design applicants.
+Application requirements include a resume of your artistic or art historical background (including courses taken and involvement in arts organizations), other academic activities, and responses to the Artist Statement questions.
+Studio art applicants are also asked to submit a digital portfolio.
 If your interest is in art history or museum studies, we ask that you submit an essay in lieu of the portfolio.

 - Complete the Visual Arts Scholarship application online, including the Artist Statement questions.